 Here, we reviewed evidence that intentions powerfully affect memory.
-Retrieval suppression studies suggest that top-down control mechanisms coordinated by the prefrontal cortex implement an intention to limit remembering.
-This prefrontal cognitive control acts by downregulating memory retrieval in the hippocampus to facilitate forgetting.
+Directed forgetting and retrieval suppression studies suggest that top-down control mechanisms coordinated by the prefrontal cortex implement an intention to limit remembering.
+This prefrontal cognitive control acts by down-regulating memory retrieval in the hippocampus to facilitate forgetting.
 These studies are complemented by those of prospective memory, which highlight a role for the hippocampus in encoding intentions to remember in the future.
-Such intentions are then maintained by the rostrolateral prefrontal cortex, via its interactions with task- and content-sensitive brain regions (Fig. 1).
-Future studies will be needed to determine whether and how the mechanisms underlying intentions to remember in the future (i.e., prospective memory) differ from those for intentions to retrieve a past memory.
-Nevertheless, these two lines of research converge in showing that intentions play a crucial role in maintaining a retrieval mode.
+Such intentions are then maintained by the rostrolateral prefrontal cortex, via its interactions with task- and content-sensitive brain regions (Figure 1).

-Thus, we propose that the intention to remember might set up an internal state that is conducive to maintaining and retrieving memories, whereas the intention to forget might disrupt such a state.
+Together, these lines of research suggest that the intention to remember might set up an internal state that is conducive to maintaining and retrieving memories, whereas the intention to forget might disrupt such a state.
 This disruption could occur either through: 1) a shift away from a retrieval mode and toward an encoding mode (see Section 5.2), or 2) a shift toward processing information (thoughts, memories) that are unrelated to the to-be-suppressed content.
-While there is mixed evidence to support the former (see Hulbert et al., 2016, and Section 2.1), the latter may be supported through a shift in the allocation of attentional resources (Anderson et al., 1994; Levy and Anderson, 2002; also see Section 3.2).
+While there is mixed evidence to support the former (see Hulbert et al., 2016, and Section 2.1.2), the latter may be supported through a shift in the allocation of attentional resources (Anderson, Bjork, & Bjork, 1994; Levy & Anderson,

+2002; also see Section 3.2).
 A promising area for future research is to determine how intentions to remember or forget alter neural representations of retrieval mode, and how such an alteration may be instantiated via interactions between dorsolateral prefrontal cortex, rostrolateral prefrontal cortex, and the hippocampus.